OVAL-Community/OVAL/guidelines/community-organization/oval-leadership-board.rst

 Appointment
 -----------
 New members of the Leadership Board are nominated by one or more existing members of the Leadership Board.
-Appointment to the board is confirmed by a simple majority vote by the Leadership Board as a whole. [#]_ The Sponsor will consider suggestions for Leadership Board appointments from the OVAL Community at large.
-Such suggestions should be directed to oval@cisecurity.org.
+Appointment to the board is confirmed by a simple majority vote by the Leadership Board as a whole. [#]_ The Sponsor will facilitate such votes in a timely basis.

 .. rubric: Footnotes